-Verdict due in Ratko Mladic war crimes trial

-(CNN)Former Bosnian Serb wartime army leader Ratko Mladic faces judgment on genocide charges Wednesday when a special UN court returns its verdict after a trial lasting more than four years.
+Ratko Mladic guilty of genocide, sentenced to life in prison

+After outbursts from Mladic, Judge Alphons Orie, who was delivering a summation of the case, ordered the removal of the ex-general, telling him he could monitor proceedings by audio and video.

+Mladic's legal team had asked for proceedings to be halted or for the summation of the case to be skipped, which the Judge refused.

-The 74-year-old is charged with two counts of genocide, and nine crimes against humanity and war crimes for his role in the conflict in the former Yugoslavia from 1992 to 1995, during which 100,000 people were killed and another 2.2 million displaced.
+Mladic was charged with two counts of genocide, and nine crimes against humanity and war crimes for his role in the conflict in the former Yugoslavia from 1992 to 1995, during which 100,000 people were killed and another 2.2 million displaced.
+He was found not guilty on one charge of genocide.

-The trial, which opened in 2012, is taking place at the International Criminal Tribunal for the former Yugoslavia in The Hague, Netherlands.
+The trial, which opened in 2012, took place at the International Criminal Tribunal for the former Yugoslavia in The Hague, Netherlands.
 The ad-hoc court was established to prosecute crimes committed during the Balkans conflict.

-Mladic stands accused of orchestrating a campaign of ethnic cleansing, including the slaughter of thousands of Muslim men and boys at Srebrenica in July 1995.
+Mladic was accused of orchestrating a campaign of ethnic cleansing, including the slaughter of thousands of Muslim men and boys at Srebrenica in July 1995.
 It is the worst massacre to have taken place in Europe since the Second World War.

 Before the case was adjourned last December, prosecutors recommended a life sentence.
-Mladic had referred to the court as "satanic" and labeled the charges against him as "obnoxious."
+Mladic had previously referred to the court as "satanic" and labeled the charges against him as "obnoxious."

 Who is Ratko Mladic?